corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/7 - Networking.md

 	- Must create multiple NAT Gateways in multiple AZs for fault-tolerance
 	- There is no cross-AZ failover needed because if an AZ goes down it doesn't need NAT
 	![[Pasted image 20240517000631.png]]

+NAT instances can be used similarly to NAT gateways to enable internet access from private subnets.
+But they are less scalable and require more management compared to NAT gateways, such as ensuring high availability and scaling.
+Placing NAT instances in private subnets isn’t typical since they need to have internet access themselves; generally, they are placed in public subnets.

 - NACL – **stateless**, subnet rules for inbound and outbound, don’t forget Ephemeral Ports
 - Security Groups – **stateful**, operate at the EC2 instance level